speech therapy for larngectomy

 2. How long does it take to recover from a laryngectomy?

-Recovery time varies depending on the individual and the extent of the surgery.
-Generally, the initial recovery period lasts several weeks, but full adjustment to new communication methods can take months, with ongoing speech therapy being essential.
+The initial recovery period lasts several weeks, but full adjustment to new communication methods may take months.

 3. Does a laryngectomy affect swallowing?